SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-irene-1308/PROJECT_PRESENTATION.md

 - create a function that will check through all stores' inventory:
 - if there is a shop that has all things you're after, returns the name of this shop;
 - if there is no match, you should see a message like "Whoomp - whomp, looks like you might have to make several trips";
-- if there are several stores with matching stock, show the name of all shops
+- if there are several stores with matching stock, show the name of all shops with matching stock

 ## How to Install and Run